 The Doctor of Philosophy degree is not granted by the University of California merely for the fulfillment of technical requirements, such as residence or the completion of fundamental courses.
 The recipient of a Ph.D. degree is understood to possess thorough knowledge of a broad field of learning and to have given evidence of distinguished accomplishment in that field; the degree is a warrant of critical ability and powers of imaginative synthesis.
-The degree also signifies that the recipient has successfully presented a doctoral dissertation containing an original contribution to knowledge in his or her chosen field of study.
+The degree also signifies that the recipient has successfully presented a doctoral dissertation containing an original contribution to knowledge in their chosen field of study.

-The Physics group has established the following requirements for the Ph.D. degree:
+The Physics Graduate Group has established the following requirements for the Ph.D. degree:

-- Complete at least four semesters of full-time academic residence (12 units/semester for students supported through University employment or fellowship; 8 units minimum for self-supported students) at UC Merced; - Complete the required courses with a letter grade of at least "B" in each course ("S" in colloquium courses graded S/U); - Serve as a teaching assistant for at least one semester; - Pass the required review course, PHYS 202, within the first year; - Pass the Ph.D. qualifying examination; - Present and successfully defend a doctoral dissertation containing an original contribution to knowledge in the field.
+- Complete at least four semesters of full-time academic residence at UC Merced; - Complete the required courses with a letter grade of at least "B" in each course ("S" in colloquium courses graded S/U); - Serve as a teaching assistant for at least one semester; - Pass the required review course, PHYS 202, within the first year; - Pass the Ph.D. qualifying examination and advance to candidacy; - Present and successfully defend a doctoral dissertation containing an original contribution to knowledge in the field.

 Residency: The minimum residency requirement for the Ph.D. degree is four semesters.
 Graduate students are admitted to candidacy after completion of all candidacy requirements and approval of a formal application by the Graduate Division.
 For the purposes of determining academic residency, only the Fall and Spring semester will be counted; however, the summer semester may be counted in evaluating students on academic probation.
 The physics graduate group only accepts full time students.
-Full-time enrollment is defined as 12 units per semester for students supported through university supported employment or fellowships, and 8 units per semester for self-supported students.
+Full-time enrollment is defined as 12 units per semester.
 Ordinarily, a graduate student shall not receive credit for more than 12 units of graduate courses in any semester.

 Scholarship: Graduate students must maintain at least a 3.0 grade-point average to be considered in good academic standing or to be awarded an academic graduate degree.
-A student whose cumulative graduate grade-point average falls below 3.0, or who is judged not to be making satisfactory progress toward the degree by his or her graduate advisor or faculty committee, will be placed on academic probation.
+A student whose cumulative graduate grade-point average falls below 3.0, or who is judged not to be making satisfactory progress toward the degree by their graduate advisor or faculty committee, will be placed on academic probation.
 The student will then be allowed a maximum of two semesters to make up the deficiencies and be returned to good academic standing.
 Otherwise, the student will be disqualified from the graduate program.
+Students may be sent notification of potentially unsatisfactory progress prior to Notices of Unsatisfactory Progress as an early warning.